krabil-la/LumenAd-Hogwarts/README.md

 A custom app for distributing points via slash commands in Slack

 # Introduction
-This repo will show you how to set up your very own House Cup in Slack.
-You too can give points for bravery, detract points for not liking someone and even have your own house cup ceremony!
+Do you want to be a wizard like Harry Potter and go to Hogwarts?
+Well I probably can't help you with that, but I can help you bring a bit of magic to your company with this tutorial.
+If you follow these instructions you'll be able to have your very House Cup app in Slack!
+You can give points to your friends and colleagues who take time out of their day to help you out.
+You can take points when someone double-books the conference room.
+You can even have award a winning house at your Holiday party (trophy not included).
+This repo will teach you what you need to know.
 <Picture: 2018 Ceremony>

 # What you'll need
 * An AWS (Amazon Web Services) Account - I recommend using a separate AWS account if you already have production resources in AWS
-* A Slack account and enough priviledges to create custom Slash commands - ask your IT specialist for elevated priviledges
+* Slack and enough priviledges to create custom Slash commands - ask your IT specialist if you don't have this
 * Some familiarity with Python - Harry Potter wasn't afraid to confront a giant snake and you shouldn't be either

 # The Database
 First You'll need to login to your AWS account or create an account: https://aws.amazon.com AWS (Amazon Web Services) is Amazon's cloud computing suite.
 It's pretty easy to get started and they handle a lot of the crummiest parts of software development (ie, the hardware part).
 Even if you have no familiarity with AWS you can complete this tutorial.

 ![AWS Sign In](/images/aws_sign_in.png)

-If you don't have an account it should be noted that you have to provide a credit card to create an account.
-Even though most of this will fall within the Free Tier usage you should be aware that you can accrue charges if something is misconfigured.  *LumenAd takes no responsibility for unexpected AWS bills.*  After the Free Tier is over the charges are still pretty small.
-LumenAd has over 60 employees registered and the app gets tons of use, but the monthly bill for the service and database is about $2.
+If you don't have an account yet be aware that you have to provide a credit card during creation.
+Even though most of this will fall within the Free Tier usage you should be aware that you can accrue charges if something is misconfigured.  **LumenAd takes no responsibility for unexpected AWS bills.**  After the Free Tier is over (new accounts have access to the Free Tier for 1 year) the charges are still pretty small.
+LumenAd has over 60 employees registered and the app gets tons of use, but the monthly bill for the service and database is only about $3.

 After you're logged in you're ready to create a DynamoDB table.
 Navigate to Services from the main page and search for `DynamoDB` then select it from the dropdown.
 I chose DynamoDB to make development of new features easier and because I wanted to learn the technology for another project.
 If you're more familiar with a different database you can easily switch it out here.
 I recommend staying within the AWS environment for this step as Lambda functions connect very easily to AWS databases.
 ![AWS Services](/images/aws_search_services.png)